-Each BCNU region is led by a Regional Chair; for larger regions, there's also a Co-Chair.
-You elect your Regional Chair (and Co-Chair) every three years in region-wide elections by secret ballot vote.
+Each BCNU region is led by a Regional Council Member; for larger regions, there may be two representatives.
+You elect your Regional Council Member every three years in region-wide elections by secret ballot vote.

 We want all members to feel welcome in BCNU.
 We`re stronger together when everyone feels free to participate and get involved.

 The Indigenous Leadership Circle works to help members identify and tackle issues that are unique to Aboriginal people working in health care.

 The Lesbian, Gay, Bi-sexual, Transgendered and Queer (LGBTQ) Caucus works to challenge homophobia and increase awareness throughout our union about its damaging impact.

 If you are NOT receiving updates, news, and events emailed to you, log in to the BCNU Member Portal and update your information.